tshelburne/json-schema-builder/README.md

 json-schema-builder
 ===================

+Notice
+______

+This is a fork of the package [JSON Schema builder](https://github.com/atomiqio/json-schema-builder) that I created because I had a PR outstanding, with no comment, for over a year.
+Not expecting that to get merged.

 [![NPM](https://nodei.co/npm/json-schema-builder.png?compact=true)](https://nodei.co/npm/json-schema-builder/)

 Create syntactically correct [JSON Schema](http://json-schema.org/) with a fluent JavaScript API.

     npm install --save json-schema-builder

-See the [wiki](https://github.com/atomiqio/json-schema-builder/wiki) and [tests](https://github.com/atomiqio/json-schema-builder/blob/master/src/test/test.js) for documentation and examples.
+See the [wiki](https://github.com/atomiqio/json-schema-builder/wiki) and [tests](https://github.com/tshelburne/json-schema-builder/blob/master/src/test/test.js) for documentation and examples.

 Basic Usage
 -----------

 Use json-schema-builder to create an empty schema object:

     var jsb = require('json-schema-builder');
     var schema = jsb.schema();

 Use `.json()` on any JSON schema builder object to generate actual JSON Schema:

     var doc = schema.json()